[(1)] In any proceedings (whether or not under this Act)—

 [(ab) a statement made in pursuance of a requirement imposed by or under Part 3 of that Act (bank administration),] and

-(b) any other statement made in pursuance of a requirement imposed by or under any such provision or by or under rules made
+(b) any other statement made in pursuance of a requirement imposed by or under any

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.